List of Whose Line Is It Anyway? (American TV series) episodes

 Whose Line Is It Anyway? (often known as simply Whose Line?) is an improvisational comedy show, which was originally hosted by Drew Carey on ABC and ABC Family and ran from August 5, 1998 to December 15, 2007.
 A revival of the show, hosted by Aisha Tyler, began airing on The CW on July 16, 2013.
 The series is a spin-off and adaptation of the original British show of the same name and features Ryan Stiles, Colin Mochrie, and Wayne Brady as its regular performers with the fourth seat occupied by a guest panelist.
 All three regulars appeared on the British series; Stiles and Mochrie were regulars there as well; Brady was a frequent guest on the final season, which moved production from London to Hollywood.

+During the course of the series, 431 episodes of Whose Line Is It Anyway? were released over twenty-one seasons, between August 5, 1998, and November 1, 2024.